edemaine/timer/README.md

 I was inspired by the following related apps:
 <ul>
 <li> <a href="https://www.cs.hmc.edu/~geoff/countdowntimer.html">User-Configurable Countdown Timer</a>, a CGI web app by Geoff Kuenning.
 This is highly configurable and works well, except the sound playback is inconsistent (on Windows).
 <li> <a href="https://play.google.com/store/apps/details?id=org.tmurakam.presentationtimer">Presentation Timer</a>, an Android app by Takuya Murakami.
-This is what I used for years, and works great for identical-length presentations, but is too slow to reconfigure for presentations of varying lengths.
+This is what I used for years, and works great for identical-length presentations, but is tedious to reconfigure for presentations of varying lengths.
 </ul>

 ## License